 How expensive are my Rhythm Tap classes?
 How do I pay?

 Our classes are paid for by means of a monthly membership fee by direct debit which guarantees your spot in every class of that month.
-A Standard membership costs £18 per month, with additional types of memberships ranging all the way up to a Premium membership of £40 per month.
+A Studio membership costs £25 per month, and an Online membership is £18 per month.
 More detailed information can be found in our membership section.

 Do I need to buy tap shoes for my Rhythm Tap classes?